mumez/Historia/doc/Tutorial.md

 ### Step 3: Define the Apply Method in the Model

-Finally, we define the `applyBalanceChange:` method in the `HsBankAccount` model.
+Finally, we define the `applyBalanceChange:` method in the `HtBankAccount` model.
 This method updates the `balance` attribute based on the value provided by the event.

 ```Smalltalk
 applyBalanceChange: newBalanceChange